In short, you should know where your medical records have gone, and why.

 Data ‘wants’ to be copied.
 Without a full commitment to individuals knowing where their data goes – and this must be for everyone, not just those who don’t choose to opt out – there will continue to be mistakes caused by secrecy that are catastrophic to public trust in the handling of NHS patients’ data.

 What might a data usage report look like?

-In September, medConfidential produced an example of a personalised data usage report [278 kB PDF file].
+In September, medConfidential produced an example of a personalised data usage report [278 kB PDF file] (edit – there’s a 2021 updated example now too).
 We understand that discussions have moved on and that some of the sections may be slightly different, but this is an active discussion we look forward to seeing happen.